-Y6 Lions receive Homework Tasks on a weekly basis - one piece of Maths and one piece of English.
-Homework is issued on a Friday and needs to be returned the following Friday.
+Y6 Lions receive two Homework Tasks on a weekly basis - one piece of Maths and one piece of English.
+Homework is issued on a Friday and needs to be returned the following Wednesday.

 Weekly Spelling List

-Our Weekly Spelling Test is on Friday and the new Weekly Spelling Lists will also be issued on Friday.
+Our Weekly Spelling Test is on Friday and the new Weekly Spelling Lists will be issued on a Monday.